On October 21st, a massive Denial of Service (DDoS) attack knocked out the servers of DNS provider Dyn, taking out most of the internet with it.

-If the cameras/devices were running Axonize’s SDK to connect to the cloud, the end users would have received a warning when the malware infected firmware was uploaded to the device.
+If the cameras and devices were running Axonize’s SDK to connect to the cloud, the end users would have received a warning when the malware infected firmware was uploaded to the device.
 Axonize uses a checksum to verify that the uploaded firmware is indeed the original file.

 In addition, with Axonize the whole firmware update process is reported from the device back to the cloud.
-The Axonize cloud security mechanism can identify unusual behavior, like unplanned firmware updates processes or a large amount of upgrades in a short period, and so forth.
+The Axonize cloud security mechanism can identify unusual behavior, like unplanned firmware updates processes or a large amount of upgrades in a short period.

 The Axonize SDK can also allow you to define a whitelist for outgoing requests, thereby ensuring that your devices don’t take part in a DDoS attack.

 Another security measure you can set up in Axonize is tracking system performance indicators like CPU load and HDD load and configuring real-time alerts on behavior anomalies.

 This attack emphasized something that we, and other enterprise grade IoT players have been saying all along.
 There is absolutely no option to connect sensors and devices to the Internet without taking security measures.
 This goes for any sensor and any device in any application.

 Security is not ‘nice to have’ or a project item you can relegate to phase II.
 Secure your devices now.